 Teddy bear movies are for kids, right?
 Not if Seth MacFarlane (Family Guy fame) makes them.
 So why is this dog reviewing a rated R movie?
 Well, for one it stars a furry animal and secondly, underneath its ‘mature content’ there’s a story of friendship that defies age and worldly logic of growing up in a certain way.
 This laugh riot is neither as dramatic as ‘The Beaver’ wherein Mel Gibson’s character begins communicating with the world through his hand puppet nor is it as romantic a comic as ‘Lars and the real girl’ where a neurotic Ryan Gosling falls in love with a doll.

-Ted, however, hints of having Calvin’s traits.
-Unlike Hobbes (Calvin & Hobbes), Ted reveals himself to the society from day one and is the cynosure of all eyes, highlighting chat shows and driving media frenzy.
+Ted, however, hints at having Calvin’s traits.
+Unlike Hobbes, Ted reveals himself to society from day one and is the cynosure of all eyes, highlighting chat shows and driving media frenzy.
 Years pass.
-Fast forward to present day, the fame froths down but all through this John remains
+Fast forward to the present day, the fame froths down but all through this John remains